-I need to test a .Net core project as if it was deployed to production, so in order to do that I need to set the environment variable to production.
-According to the docs you should be able to that by typing this at the cmd prompt:
+I needed to test a .Net core project as if it was deployed to production, so in order to do that I needed to set the environment variable to production.
+According to these docs that describe how to manage multiple environments in an ASP.Net Core application, you should be able to that by using a flag with dotnet run, typing this at the cmd prompt:

 dotnet run --no-launch-profile

-However on doing so I get an error message which says something like:
+However on doing so I got an error message which says something like:

 dotnet : Couldn’t find a project to run.
-Ensure a project exists in C:\Users\echristy\Repos\WebAPI, or pass the path to the project using –project.
+Ensure a project exists in C:\Users\projects\Repos\WebAPI, or pass the path to the project using –project.

-As the instructions say, typing this seems to wokr:
+As the instructions in the message say, typing this works:

 dotnet run --project name-of-project-here